andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <span style="display:inline-block; width: 290px;"></span><span class="flip-h"><b>pivot</b></span><br>
 <span style="display:inline-block; width: 20px;"></span><span class="flip-h"><i>one-two-three-four-five-six-seven-eight</i></span><br>

 Mark offers a tip to keep our lines straight, "make sure your steps are a little longer on the way back because you have to walk farther since it's on an angle."

 At this point my brain starts calculating.
-I'm so tired I can barely stand up but the "well actually" center of my brain is running full steam ahead.
+I'm so tired I can barely stand up but the *Well....Actually* center of my brain is running full steam ahead.
 It's like the rich part of town during "rolling blackouts."
+(Can you tell I'm still bitter about the Houston ice storm of 2021?)

 <div class="text-muted fst-italic mx-3 mb-3">
 Ok so we take 8 steps out, and if we assume it's one step over on the way back,